Football: Scotland knocked out of women's World Cup after Argentina's recovery

 In the 74th minute, Menendez finished a fluent move with a precise low shot past Alexander.

-Then a lofted shot from outside the penalty area by Bonsegundo hit the bar and rebounded onto the back of the leaping Alexander's outstretched hand and dropped back over the line.
+Then Bonsegundo's shot hit the bar and rebounded onto the back of the leaping Alexander's outstretched hand and dropped back over the line.

+With time running out, Argentina won a corner.
+Scotland were aggrieved that the referee did not wait for sub Fiona Brown to come on.

 Alexander started behind her line, but strayed a little to soon as she sprawled to save Bonsegundo's first effort.